adamluzsi/procemon/README.md

-the "simple async processing" will let you use os threads (1.9.n+) for multiprocessing so you can give multiple task to do and until you ask for the value, the process will be in the background
+the "simple async processing" will let you use os threads (1.9.n+) for multiprocessing so you can give multiple task to do and until you ask for the value, the process will be in the background You can also use OS threads instead of VM Threads for real Parallelism

 the "require_files" shows you how can you get files from directory in a recursive way and stuffs like that so you can be lay